 Clean Your Filters

-Air conditioner filters that are clogged or dirty will prevent airflow and drastically reduce the efficiency of your unit.
-Be sure to replace your filter on a monthly basis to keep your unit running smoothly.
+Air conditioner filters that are clogged or dirty will prevent airflow and drastically reduce your unit's efficiency.
+Be sure to replace your filter every month to keep your unit running smoothly.

 Clean Your Coils